The person at the center of this case

 Start here

-Mikhail Ivanovich Bystrov, a Russian national and General Director of the St. Petersburg-based Internet Research Agency (IRA), is wanted by the FBI for allegedly orchestrating a conspiracy to defraud the United States by interfering with federal elections and government functions from 2014 to February 2018.
-The conspiracy involved creating hundreds of fictitious online personas, purchasing American server space, and using stolen identities to manipulate the U.S. political system, including the 2016 Presidential Election.
-Despite an arrest warrant issued in February 2018, Bystrov remains at large, and investigators seek information about his current whereabouts and any connections to ongoing interference operations.
+Mikhail Ivanovich Bystrov, a Russian national and General Director of the St. Petersburg-based Internet Research Agency, is wanted by the FBI for allegedly orchestrating a conspiracy to defraud the United States through political interference operations from 2014 to February 2018.
+The scheme involved creating hundreds of fictitious online personas, purchasing American server space, and using stolen U.S. identities to interfere with the American political system, including the 2016 Presidential Election.
+Bystrov remains at large with suspected ties to Russia, and a $75,000 reward is offered for information leading to his capture.

 Try asking